bobbyg603/node-typescript-express-docker-starter/README.md

 ## Getting Started

-Click the green Use this template button to copy this repo to your GitHub account.
-Once you've copied the repo clone it to your workspace and install the dependencies:
+Click the green [Use this template](https://github.com/bobbyg603/express-typescript-starter/generate) button to copy this repo to your GitHub account.
+Once you've copied the repo, clone it to your workspace and install the dependencies:

 ```sh
 npm i